ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Replay Protection and Privacy (#replayprivacyconsiderations)

-EAT offers 2 primary mechanisms for toekn replay protection (also sometimes known as token "freshness"):  the cti/jti claim and the nonce claim.
+EAT offers 2 primary mechanisms for token replay protection (also sometimes known as token "freshness"):  the cti/jti claim and the nonce claim.
 The cti/jti claim in a CWT/JWT is a field that may be optionally included in the EAT and is in general derived on the same device in which the entity is instantiated.
 The nonce claim is based